 - Write your own creative pieces of prose and/or poetry

 What level is the course and do I need any particular skills?

-This is an introductory course and no previous writing experience is required.
+This course is for beginners who would like to work at a faster-pace.
+Open to students who are trying creative writing for the first time, returning to creative writing after a hiatus, and/or who have never shared their work in a group setting before.
 You should be able to read and write fluently in English, and be enthusiastic about the prospect of reading and writing prose fiction and poetry.

 How will I be taught, and will there be any work outside the class?

 You will be taught through a mix of individual, pair and group work, tutor instruction, text analysis, in-class writing activities and supportive workshop.
 Between sessions homework may be set to aid students in developing a writing discipline.

 All writing courses at City Lit will involve an element of workshop.
 This means that students will produce work which will be discussed in an open and constructive environment with the tutor and other students.
 The college operates a policy of constructive criticism, and all feedback on another student’s work by the tutor and other students should be delivered in that spirit.

 For classes longer than one day regular reading and writing exercises will be set for completion at home to set deadlines.

 City Lit Writing endeavours to create a safe and welcoming space for all and we strongly support the use of content notes in our classes.
 This means that learners are encouraged to make their tutor and classmates aware in advance if any writing they wish to share contains material that may be deemed sensitive.
 If you are unsure about what might constitute sensitive content, please ask your tutor for further clarification and read our expectations for participating in writing courses at City Lit.